 Only after all of this has happened does the conscious mind kick in.
 We only become aware a couple of seconds after we have become anxious (or angry, or afraid) that we are anxious (or angry, or afraid).
 We do not choose to respond in this way, we suddenly find that we are experiencing one of these emotions.
 We can later figure out what triggered the emotion but we cannot stop ourselves from experiencing the emotion.

->

-> That is not to say that all of our responses to fear are unconscious.
-We may identify a threat with our conscious brain and then have the fear reaction in the amygdala, for example, I see a snake, identify it and then have a fear response, but for the most part, our days are mostly made up of unconscious reactions to fear, or perceived fear.
+That is not to say that all of our responses to fear are unconscious.
+We may identify a threat with our conscious brain and then have the fear reaction in the amygdala, for example, I see a snake, identify it and then have a fear response, but for the most part, our days are made up of unconscious reactions to sensory information.

->

-> The fear response is a useful survival response.
+The fear response is a useful survival response.
 However, the brain is not good at distinguishing between fear and perceived fear.
 Anxiety is a fear of something that cannot be located in space and time.
 Anxiety is associated with what might happen.
 Humans have the ability to remember what happened and we can predict what might happen.
 This is a function of intelligence.
 Because we know what might happen, we necessarily become anxious.

 What tends to happen with anxiety is that the sensory information triggers go to the amygdala as usual but in this case, a memory is triggered in our hippocampus which is associated with fear and that memory then triggers the fear response in the amygdala.
 Then the bed nucleus of the stria terminals (BNST) perpetuates that fear response, causing the longer term feeling of unease that is typical of anxiety.
 Effectively we use our imagination or memory to trigger a fear response.
 We become frightened of what might happen and we become anxious.